12 Surprising Reasons For Irregular Periods

 Periods

-It is part of a woman’s reproductive system and occurs every month in response to reproductive hormones including estrogen and progesterone.
+The menstrual cycle occurs monthly in response to reproductive hormones including estrogen and progesterone.

-But why periods? because it is necessary to start the reproductive system in females and connect the steps of becoming a mother.
+But why periods?
+They are necessary to start the female reproductive system and connect the steps of becoming a mother.

-Periods are considered irregular when they do not come in the normal range, mean -periods that occur less than 21 days or more than 35 days (1).
+Periods are considered irregular if they occur less than every 21 days or more than every 35 days, outside the normal cycle range.
+(1).

 Research estimate that each woman experiences menstruation 400 times in her fertility age.

-However, talk to your doctor if you experience frequent irregular periods, from month to month, and it is not that harmful.
+However, talk to the doctor if you experience frequent irregular periods, from month to month, and it is not that harmful.

-But irregular or heavy bleeding can lead to iron deficiency due to low blood count, which also leads to low haemoglobin.
+However irregular or heavy bleeding can lead to iron deficiency due to low blood count, which also leads to low hemoglobin.

 NOTE: Also, Irregular bleeding and spotting are almost permanent after 1 to 3 months of treatment (2).